caoql98/ODDM/Intra-data Orthogonality/README.md

 ## How To Test

-Without implementing the codes, [chaiNNer](https://github.com/chaiNNer-org/chaiNNer) is a nice tool to run our models.

-Otherwise,
 - Refer to `./options/test` for the configuration file of the model to be tested, and prepare the testing data and pretrained model.
 - The pretrained models are available at
 [Google Drive](https://drive.google.com/drive/folders/1HpmReFfoUqUbnAOQ7rvOeNU3uf_m69w0?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1u2r4Lc2_EEeQqra2-w85Xg) (access code: qyrl).